Blocking the star node

 • to improve blood circulation in the upper extremities.

-Stellate node blockade in PTSD
+Blockade of the stellate node in PTSD

 PTSD is a disorder that occurs after a severe traumatic experience: war, violence, accidents, loss of loved ones.
 Symptoms include: